jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/write/recordpaymentfrom.md

   Only the associated payment terminal can record a payment.

   @param _payer The original address that sent the payment to the terminal.
-  @param _amount The amount that is being paid.
+  @param _amount The amount that is being paid in wei.
   @param _projectId The ID of the project being paid.
   @param _preferClaimedTokensAndBeneficiary Two properties are included in this packed uint256:
     The first bit contains the flag indicating whether the request prefers to issue tokens claimed as ERC-20s.